SirTheGriff/CSSI/README.md

-**FSJS Project**
+###FSJS Project

 This is a redo of my company's website, and will be an ongoing project as I add more pages and activate more links.

 Instructions:

-I am running Mongo locally.
+* I am running Mongo on my local machine.
-Server is hosted at: localhost:2424
+* Server is hosted at: localhost:2424

-**CRUD**
+* npm install

+NPM Packages:
+* body-parser
+* ejs
+* express
+* express-session
+* method-override
+* mongoose
+* mongoose-type-email
+* mongoose-type-url
+* passport
+* passport-local
+* passport-local-mongoose

+###CRUD

-NOTE: Please see the "listusers" page for front end rendering.
+_NOTE:_ Please see the "listusers" page for front end rendering and the Read/List piece of CRUD.
+The AJAX call is on this page only.

-_Create_
+The rest of the side is rendered pages via routes.
+I advise to view this last, as the Edit/Delete pieces are best seen right after registering/submitting the form.

+####Create

-Click on Downloads in the header and the Register button.
+Click on the Downloads link in the header and then the Register button below the login box.
+It will send you to a register form.
 All fields are required and will create a profile.

+####Read/List

-_Read/List_ - (I advise to view this last, as "edit/delete" is easily accessible after registering.)
+(I advise to view this part last, as the "edit/delete" parts are easily accessible after registering.)

 Click on the User List link in the header.
 This will show all users in the database, showing only First Name and Company.
 Clicking the "details" button will show the rest of the profile to the right.
 This is the AJAX portion of the project.

-_Edit_
+####Edit

-Once a profile is created and submitted, a profile page will show and the user is able to edit or delete it.
+Once a profile is created and submitted, a profile page will show the recently entered contents.
+From here the user is able to edit or delete it.
 I am working on sessions and authentication so that one can come back to this page if clicked elsewhere.
-Right now you have to put the id in the url to edit/delete profile.
+Right now you have to put the id in the url after /profile or /loggedin to edit/delete the profile if navigated elsewhere.

-_Delete_
+####Delete

-Similar to Edit above, once a profile is registered is the option to delete the profile completely.
+Similar to Edit above, once a profile is created there is the option to delete the profile completely.
-This will be better served via sessions/authentication, as right now you can only access by pasting the id in the url.
+This route will be better served via sessions/authentication, as right now you can only access by pasting the id in the url after /loggedin.

-`Working on adding:`
+****Future Additions:****
 * user authentication and middleware - login from downloads page
 * overall styling
 * downloadable PDF's in whitepapers page
 * contact us page post route
-* improving user experience
+* better user experience (ex. a warning before deleting profile)